prometheus/proposals/proposals/0065-issue-pr-label-system.md

 **Usage**: Priority labels are typically assigned during triage and help maintainers and contributors understand what to work on first.
 Not all issues have priority labels assigned.

+**Proposal**: Keep the labels and recommend to use as needed.

 #### Other Common Labels

-Many other labels are currently in use. this proposal does not seek to prescribe any changes to how all labels are used.
-For example to following are well established and usefule:

-- **`help wanted`**: Good issues for external contributors
-- **`good first issue`**: Good for newcomers to the project
-- **`low hanging fruit`**: Easy to implement
-- **`not-as-easy-as-it-looks`**: Appears simple but has hidden complexity

-Other labels should probably be unified into the label taxonomy proposed above.

-For example:
+Many other labels are currently in use.
+Many overlap with the taxonomy proposed here, for example:

 - **`duplicate`**: Duplicate of another issue
 - **`invalid`**: Issue is not valid or is spam